marceloes/dapr-workshop/README.md

 ### End-state with Dapr applied

-Completing the lab assignments, you will evolve the application architecture to work with Dapr.
+Completing the lab assignments, you will evolve the application architecture to work with Dapr in Azure.
 The following diagram shows the end-state:

 <img src="img/dapr-setup.png" alt="Dapr setup" style="zoom:67%;" />

 1. For request/response type communication between the FineCollectionService and the VehicleRegistrationService, the **service invocation** building block is used.
 1. For sending speeding violations to the FineCollectionService, the **publish and subscribe** building block is used.
-RabbitMQ is used as message broker.
+Azure Service Bus is used as message broker.
 1. For storing the state of a vehicle, the **state management** building block is used.
-Redis is used as state store.
+Azure Redis Cache is used as state store.
 1. Fines are sent to the owner of a speeding vehicle by email.
-For sending the email, the Dapr SMTP **output binding** is used.
+For sending the email, an Azure Logic App using HTTP **output binding** is used.
 1. The Dapr **input binding** for MQTT is used to send simulated car info to the TrafficControlService.
-Mosquitto is used as MQTT broker.
+Azure IoT Hub is used as MQTT broker.
 1. The FineCollectionService needs credentials for connecting to the smtp server and a license key for a fine calculator component.
-It uses the **secrets management** building block with the local file component to get the credentials and the license key.
+It uses the **secrets management** building block with Azure Key Vault to get the credentials and the license key.

 The sequence diagram below shows how the solution will work with Dapr: